xalvarez/github-team-dashboard/README.md

 ### Docker

-Build docker image:
+You can pull the latest docker image available here: [GitHub Container Registry](https://github.com/users/xalvarez/packages/container/package/github-team-dashboard)

+Alternatively you may build it yourself:

     ./gradlew dockerBuild

-Start the corresponding docker container:
+Afterwards the corresponding container can be started as folows:

     docker run -d -p 8080:8080 \
         -e GITHUB_TOKEN=<your_token> -e GITHUB_TEAM=<your_team> -e GITHUB_ORGANIZATION=<your_org> \